The ROI of Compliance Technology

 As we head into the Reg BI exam cycle, B-Ds will need to think strategically about how and where to make investments in compliance.
 These decisions will have wide-ranging implications on the B-D’s operations and its ability to truly act in the client’s best interest.
 Executives will need to assess the ROI of compliance technology investments.

-1. Reduced Client Attrition
+1. Lower Client Attrition

 According to PriceMetrix, financial advisors lose approximately 10% of their clients on average every year.
 A CFA Institute/Edelman study suggests that the main reason clients leave their advisors relates to trust: “Strong performance alone is not enough for investment management professionals to earn investors’ trust.”
-The survey found that investors value and expect certain behaviors from their financial services professionals: to work under formal ethical codes or professional standards; to be transparent about all things, including business practices, fees and potential conflicts of interest; and to act responsibly during an issue or crisis.
+The survey found that investors value and expect certain behaviors from their financial services professionals: to work under formal ethical codes or professional standards; to be transparent about all things, including business practices, fees, and potential conflicts of interest; and to act responsibly during an issue or crisis.

 As the study indicates, investors care deeply that their interests are protected and want those interests to come before those of the financial professionals and firms.
 Acting in the client’s best interest is the objective of Reg BI.
 The regulation is designed to address these exact issues and effective compliance will position B-Ds and their reps to reduce the risk of client departure.